todo-lab-nifs/MEGA/README.md

 + % cd src
 + % module load intel/2025.1
 + % make
-+ Makefile is for flat MPI parallelization on Subsytem A. The Fortran compiler is the Intel® compiler (mpiifx).
++ Makefile is for flat MPI parallelization on Subsystem A. The Fortran compiler is the Intel® compiler (mpiifx).
 The preprocessor
 ‘-fpp –DPRM1024MPI –DPTCL1MPI -DXEON6900P’ means that PRM1024MPI, PTCL1MPI, and XEON6900P are designated in the code.
 PRM1024MPI means 1024 MPI processes for domain decomposition.
 Particle decomposition is also available with PTCL*MPI, but PTCL1MPI is usually used.
 If XEON6900P is designated, branches and modules optimized for Xeon® 6980P are used.
 + -fpp -DKTI: for simulations with kinetic thermal ions
 + -fpp -DEXP_EQ: for the equilibrium data constructed using experimental plasma profiles and EFT equilibrium